 as necessary for individual learners and differentiate the amount of help

-rather than having to gear the presentation to
+given in the materials rather than having to gear the presentation to

 the class as a whole.
 Stronger learners may need no help other than that